Build a Trendy Mobile App with Ionic SDK and Google Material

 Material design (MD) is inspired by real objects and how they look, feel, sound lively.
 Every surface has its texture and every object has its shadow, which serves as the real-life version of the Material Design, which is now implemented in your mobile and web applications, made by Google.
 There was no material design software until 2014 when Google created it and performed the task greatly by making MD the trend.
 They’ve created a framework consisting of wonderful components and patterns for developers to use in their projects.

 Ionic and Google shared an effort and created Ionic Material, which is a free open source project or so-called library for the Ionic framework, which allows you to materialize your mobile app without having to change the way you develop it.
 It will not interfere with core behavior or styles and the design of the mobile app will finally turn out Google-like.

 Mobilunity and Ionic

 - In case with Chip-in, we decided to make this app hybrid so it would be flexible and available on multiple platforms.
-It is an app that help you save money for the goal they set and get reminded about the investments to be made, so that the users meet their deadlines and eventually save a sum enough for them to attain their goal.
-For project execution the development team chose a typical combo of tools widely used in hybrid development including Cordova and Ionic hybrid application frameworks, AngularJS and relevant APIs.
+It is an app that helps you save money for the goal they set and get reminded about the investments to be made so that the users meet their deadlines and eventually save a sum enough for them to attain their goal.
+For project execution, the development team chose a typical combo of tools widely used in hybrid development including Cordova and Ionic hybrid application frameworks, AngularJS, and relevant APIs.

 ‘Chip In’ app made by Mobilunity

-- Second hybrid project, that is worth mentioning is Bulldogs.
-It is an American Football Team located in Kiev.
-Mobilunity created a website and a hybrid mobile app for them which could serve as information portal for people involved in American football, whether they are fans or just ones who enjoy this kind of sport.
+- The second hybrid project, that is worth mentioning is Bulldogs.
+It is an American Football Team located in Kyiv.
+Mobilunity created a website and a hybrid mobile app for them which could serve as an information portal for people involved in American football, whether they are fans or just ones who enjoy this kind of sport.
 To fulfill the specifications of the mobile application our developers used the same Ionic, AngularJS, Cordova, Node.js techs.

 ‘Bulldogs’ website made by Mobilunity